Premsai8991/Color-Based-Image-Retrieval-using-MATLAB/README.md

 ## Abstract
 This project presents the **Color-Based Image Retrieval System (CBIRS)** implemented in MATLAB, designed to retrieve images from a dataset based on their color composition.
 The system utilizes a **Graphical User Interface (GUI)**, enabling users to query images by selecting a reference image.
 RGB histograms are calculated for image matching.
 This project demonstrates practical applications of image processing in areas such as digital asset management and media libraries.

----

-## Project Overview
-This project implements a **Color-Based Image Retrieval System** using MATLAB.
-The primary objective is to retrieve images from a dataset based on their color similarity.
-This is achieved through RGB histogram comparison.

 ## Features
 - Load and process a dataset of images.